 BSU Nursing offers two tracks to complete the baccalaureate degree — a four-year track for students just beginning their education and a two-year track for students who are licensed Registered Nurses with an associate degree or diploma.

 The focus of the program is to give students broad, practical experiences along with the deep, technical education required of a nurse.
-The program applies a student-centered approach that mentors students throughout their educational journey.
+The program applies a student-centered approach that mentors students throughout their educational journeys.

 Comprehensive & Unique Curriculum